-WA seafood plant fined $56K for COVID outbreak that killed a worker
+WA seafood processing plant fined $56K following COVID death

-OLYMPIA, Wash. — A seafood processing plant has been fined $56,000 in connection with a 2021 COVID outbreak that left one employee dead.
+OLYMPIA, Wash.
+(AP) — A seafood processing plant has been fined $56,000 in connection with a 2021 COVID outbreak that left one employee dead.

 The Department of Labor and Industries announced the fine against Shining Ocean Inc. on Monday, Northwest News Network reported.

-According to the agency, a 65-year old employee of the Sumner, Pierce County, company died after contracting COVID at a company staff meeting on Nov.
-4, 2021.
+According to the agency, a 65-year old employee of the Sumner company died after contracting COVID at a company staff meeting on November 4, 2021.
 During the meeting, the investigation found most of the 23 people in attendance did not wear masks.
 Sixteen workers contracted COVID, including the man who later died.

 In May 2021, L&I issued updated workplace masking guidelines.
 Under those rules, fully vaccinated employees were not required to wear masks.
 However, masks were still mandated for unvaccinated employees.